vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 ## Guard To Automate Tests

+Guard gem can also help you run tests when you change your application files.
+In fact, it is smart enough to run only those tests that need to be executed based on the files you change.

-You have already included necessary `guard-minitest` gem to automate running tests upon file changes.
+You have already included necessary `guard-minitest` gem to automate running tests upon file changes, in **Precious Gems** section.
 You just need to get the test environment ready.

-### Set up Test Environment
+### Setup MiniTest Environment

 Add this configuration to `config/database.yml`.